 Accreditation and Support

-In the Asia Pacific, it is the preferred approach for both the WA and ACT Departments of Education and the Catholic Education Offices of Western Australia and Tasmania, and an increasing number of Special School, Special Education Units, mainstream schools and adult disability service providers across all States and Territories.
+In the Asia Pacific, it is the preferred approach for the Western Australia and Australian Capital Territory Departments of Education and the Catholic Education Offices of Western Australia and Tasmania, and the Association of Independent Schools of Western Australia, plus an increasing number of Special School, Special Education Units, mainstream schools and adult disability service providers across all States and Territories.
 It has also been successfully implemented in a number of New Zealand Special Schools.

-Team Teach was established in 1997 and has professional liability coverage and a national network of Tutors across the UK.
+Team Teach was established in 1997 and has professional liability coverage and a national network of trainers across the UK.

 In the UK, Team Teach training is affiliated to The General Services Association and its courses have been accredited (2006, 2009, 2012 ) by the British Institute of Learning Disabilities and The Institute of Conflict Management (2015)

-Intermediate and advanced trainer courses are quality controlled and assured by an external moderator, with potential new tutors having to pass both a theoretical test and a number of practical assessments.
+Intermediate and advanced trainer courses are quality controlled and assured by an external moderator, with potential new trainers having to pass both a theoretical test and a number of practical assessments.

 Photographs of techniques can be misleading and easily misrepresented which is why Team Teach provides video files of all holds, allowing for a dynamic interpretation related to context and circumstance.